kkmzero/logutil/README.md

 # Logutil

 Library for creating log files in C++ projects, licensed under [zlib license](LICENSE).
-Tested with GCC, Clang and MSVC on Linux, BSD and Windows operating systems.
+Tested with GCC, Clang and MSVC on Linux, BSD, Solaris and Windows operating systems.

 ## Installation